chriskrycho/v5.chriskrycho.com/site/journal/2025/2025 Colfax Marathon Race Report.md

 Having spent the day reflecting on the race and looking at my pacing, I don’t think I could have paced this much better than I did.
 Perhaps going out a second or two slower per mile would have given me a tiny bit more juice at the end, but at the end of the day I was running the same kinds of paces at the end of the race as I was at the start.
 They just *hurt*.
 That’s how it is supposed to be, though, and as much as I was hurting on those last few miles, I held the pace.
 That was profoundly satisfying, not least because I spent a bunch of time this season practicing working hard through fatigue.

-[^higher]: Some athletes are aiming even higher, but 70–90g/hour[^hour] is a pretty common recommendation.
+[^higher]: Some athletes are aiming even higher, but 70–90g/hour is a pretty common recommendation.

-[^hour]: I think it’s weird to use g/hour rather than g/mile as the target.
-You don’t really burn energy by the hour beyond your baseline metabolic activity, and while that’s not nothing, it’s also very small compared to the energy you burn by running.

 ## Conclusion